 A. Conventional Septic Tank Design

 A conventional septic system usually features a plastic or concrete in-ground tank containing bacteria and microorganisms.
-The solids settle in a conventional septic tank, allowing the microorganisms to break down the organic waste materials, while the untreated waste is stored in a separate chamber.
+The solids settle in the tank, allowing the organisms to break down the organic waste, while the untreated waste is stored in a separate chamber.

 Furthermore, conventional septic tank systems work to separate fats and solids from the liquid through bacterial digestion in two separate chambers.